Unlocking Accelerated Results: A Science-Based Blueprint for 10x Faster Achievement

 Your mind has all the answers you’re seeking for; what you need to do is trigger the impulse that generates what experts call “fluid intelligence.”

-, the mind is the master power that molds and makes, and man is mind,
+the mind is the master power that molds and makes, and man is mind, and

 brings forth a thousand joys, a thousand ills.
 He thinks in secret, and